 Quick takeaways:

-• The marketing engineering model consists of five stages from data collection to action
+The marketing engineering framework encompasses five distinct stages from initial data gathering to final implementation.

-• Marketing engineering applies to problem solving, data analytics, information technology, and data-based decision-making
+Marketing engineering applications span problem-solving, data analytics, information technology, and data-driven decision-making.

 Reasons for the Growing Use of Marketing Engineering

-Marketing engineering is the future of marketing for several key reasons:
+Marketing engineering is revolutionizing the marketing landscape for several compelling reasons:

-• Marketers are collecting data and using various technologies to run social media campaigns
+Marketers are leveraging diverse technologies to manage social media campaigns while collecting valuable data.

 How the Marketing Engineering Model Works